Litigation · Civil and Commercial Disputes

 What does civil litigation cost in Pittsburgh?

-Civil litigation costs depend on case complexity, recovery requirements, and trial length.
+Civil litigation costs depend on case complexity, discovery requirements, and trial length.
 We provide fee structures tailored to each matter, including hourly arrangements and alternative fee structures where appropriate.
 An initial consultation allows us to assess your situation and discuss cost expectations.

 Should I try to settle before going to court?